wingify/wingify.github.io/_posts/2015-06-01-post-meta-refresh-run-up.markdown

   </div>
 </div>

-The event started on time(10:30am) with Tony introducing MetaRefresh, HasGeek and Wingify to the attendees.
-Siddharth Deswal, Marketing Guru at Wingify kick started the event with his talk on "How to Communicate Better with Marketing, Sales and Other 'Business' Types", along with humour shots.
-The talk started with the narration of his own experience while wearing different hats at Wingify with him helping different departments.
-He concluded on a great note saying that different departments shouldn't be isolated and must focus on sharing and imparting knowledge to people from different departments specially the ones who are interdependent, the best example being that marketing team should also try to understand the technical aspects related to feature development.
+The event started on time (10:30am) with Tony introducing MetaRefresh, HasGeek and Wingify to the attendees.
+Siddharth Deswal, Marketing Guru at Wingify kickstarted the event with his talk on "How to Communicate Better with Marketing, Sales and Other 'Business' Types", along with shots of humour.
+The talk started with the narration of his own experience of wearing different hats at Wingify with him helping different departments.
+He concluded on a great note saying that different departments shouldn't be isolated and must focus on sharing and imparting knowledge to people from other departments, especially the ones who are interdependent; the best example being that marketing team should also try to understand the technical aspects related to feature development.

 <div style="text-align:center; margin: 10px;">
   <img src="/images/2015/03/2.jpg">